fredericpoulain/Facial-Recognition/readme.md

 This project is a web application that allows users to authenticate themselves using their face and password.
 It employs facial recognition technique through [face-api.js](https://github.com/justadudewhohacks/face-api.js) based on descriptors, which are arrays of 128 floating-point numbers representing facial features.
+**No image files are stored on the server**, only the image descriptor.
 Additionally, it utilizes a session token security system, ensuring user authenticity.

 ## **Technologies Used**